 This course introduces the nursing student to the application of concepts through clinical skills in the laboratory setting.
-Concepts of assessment, caring interventions, comfort, fluid and electrolytes, elimination, nutrition and digestion, metabolism, tissue integrity, and infection will be included across the lifespan.
+Concepts of assessment, caring interventions, comfort, fluid and electrolytes, elimination, nutrition, metabolism, tissue integrity, and infection will be included across the lifespan.
 Accurate calculation, measurement, and administration of medications will be also be emphasized.
-Students will participate in supervised practice and competency validation under simulated conditions.
-Prerequisite: NURS 115, NURS 153, NURS 171, NURS 172, NURS 181 and NURS 191 with a minimum grade of C.
+Students will participate in supervised practice and competency validation under simulated conditions

+Prerequisite: NURS 101, NURS 115, NURS 153, NURS 181, NURS 191, and SOCSC 204 with a minimum grade of C.